Skip to content

 • providing coaching to team members

+Even though teams are given with real issues to solve, they should not be left alone with the problem without strategic context.
+It is a leader's job, to do research within the organization to collect and translate strategy and vision, and then involve teams and provide insight.
+Teams should be granted a deep understanding of the ultimate goal and why the issue is important to solve.
 The next steps in the process are for teams to think about insights and how each individual can contribute to solving the issue.
 Implications or dependencies need to be addressed by the team as they start working on the topic.
 Team members should also have the option to express special interest in working on specific problems, or leaders should at least motivate them to try.
 Coaching individuals to develop that mindset is also a way of inspiring teams, with better management.

 Sources